Webpack vs Vite Module Federation Comparison: Architecture, Configs & Fixes

 Webpack constructs a complete module graph during compilation.
 It performs AST traversal to identify shared dependencies, hoists them into a shared chunk, and injects a custom runtime registry that intercepts import and require calls.
 This approach guarantees deterministic chunk boundaries and enables complex runtime sharing, but introduces eager evaluation overhead and tight coupling between host and remote build pipelines.
 The runtime maintains a global scope object (__webpack_require__.S) that tracks loaded versions, enforces singleton constraints, and resolves version mismatches at execution time.

 Vite defers resolution to the browser.
 During development, the Vite dev server acts as an HTTP proxy, transforming bare module specifiers into absolute URLs and serving native ESM.
-Production builds use Rollup to pre-bundle and optimize, but the federation mechanism relies on standard import() and HTTP fetch rather than a custom runtime.
+Production builds use Rollup to pre-bundle and optimize, but the federation mechanism (via @originjs/vite-plugin-federation or @module-federation/vite) relies on standard import() and HTTP fetch rather than a custom runtime.
 This shifts dependency resolution from compile-time to request-time, aligning with modern browser capabilities and reducing build overhead.

 Root Cause Analysis: Webpack’s eager shared scope frequently triggers version collisions when multiple remotes request mismatched peer dependencies.
 The runtime attempts to satisfy the first loaded version, breaking subsequent consumers that expect different major/minor releases.
 Vite’s native ESM graph isolates modules per origin, eliminating registry collisions but introducing strict CORS and base path alignment requirements.
 Understanding how modern bundlers abstract dependency resolution and chunk generation is critical when migrating between these paradigms.
 Refer to Core Concepts of Modern Bundling for foundational mechanics on graph construction, chunk splitting, and runtime injection strategies.